chaosz5050/Empyrion-Helper/README.md

 **Happy server administration!** 🚀

-For support, please open an issue on GitHub or contact the maintainers.
+For support, please join the Discord channel and I will try to help.